JanetKalu/UDDL/INTERVIEW.md

 ## What you should submit
 Take as long as you want creating test files, and updating and testing your code changes.
 I don't expect you to completely finish though you're certainly welcome to if you want.
-When you decide to stop, create a branch named after yourself and a pull request that includes your code changes and any additional test UDDL files you created.
+When you decide to stop, create a pull request that includes your code changes and any additional test UDDL files you created.
 You should add a text/.md file describing what you did, why you did it, how long it took and anything else you want me to know.
 Feel free to include info on any additional research you needed to do.